eocode/PhotoGram/README.md

 # How to run

-I a Python enviroment
+In a Python enviroment

+`python -m venv env`
 `pip freeze`

-Install DJango
+Install dependences

 `pip install -r requirements`